EDITOR’S NOTE: This article was revised in August 2019 with updated content based on additional presentations and new source materials.

 With liquid materials, there is no evidence that a contractor has visited the account because the liquid penetrates the pores of the surface and leaves little to no residue.
 Further, some customers are suspicious of anti-icing.
 A customer might ask, "Why are you servicing my lot when it hasn’t even begun to snow yet?"

-Accordingly, before moving to anti-icing with liquid materials, contractors need to explain the change to customers, how liquid anti-icing works and demonstrate the effectiveness of liquids.
+Accordingly, before moving to anti-icing with liquid materials, contractors must explain the change to customers, how liquid anti-icing works and demonstrate the effectiveness of liquids.
 Some contractors have offered a one-time trial to customers to prove their point.

-Ask For The Data.
 When evaluating different ice-melting materials ask the manufacturer for all the relevant product performance data.
-"If you don’t get it, there’s probably a reason," Keep said. d
+"If you don’t get it, there’s probably a reason," Keep said.